Corowa Surrounds

 Corowa Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Corowa Surrounds, as per the latest Census evaluation, 92.2% of dwellings were houses with the remaining 7.7% comprising semi-detached homes, apartments, and other types.
-This is compared to Non-Metro NSW's figures of 89.8% houses and 10.2% other dwellings.
-Home ownership in Corowa Surrounds stood at 48.8%, mirroring Non-Metro NSW's rate, with the rest being mortgaged (33.0%) or rented (18.2%).
+Corowa Surrounds' dwelling structure, as per the latest Census, consisted of 92.2% houses and 7.7% other dwellings.
+In comparison, Non-Metro NSW had 89.8% houses and 10.2% other dwellings.
+Home ownership in Corowa Surrounds was 48.8%, with mortgaged dwellings at 33.0% and rented ones at 18.2%.
 The median monthly mortgage repayment was $1,300, higher than Non-Metro NSW's average of $1,285.
-Weekly rent in Corowa Surrounds was recorded at $265, compared to Non-Metro NSW's $235.
-Nationally, Corowa Surrounds' mortgage repayments were lower at $1,300 versus Australia's average of $1,863, and rents were substantially lower at $265 against the national figure of $375.
+The median weekly rent in Corowa Surrounds was $265, compared to Non-Metro NSW's $235.
+Nationally, Corowa Surrounds' mortgage repayments were lower at $1,300 versus the Australian average of $1,863, and rents were substantially lower at $265 compared to the national figure of $375.

 Frequently Asked Questions - Housing